7axm1/7axm1.github.io/_posts/2019-11-16-htb-writeup-Networked.md

   ```

-We see tha two ports 22 and 80 are open in this machine.
+We see that two ports 22 and 80 are open in this machine.
 Considering higher probability of finding vulnerability in port 80, let us enumerate port 80.

 ### Port 80

 ![networked_webpage](/images/htb/Networked/networked_webpage.png)

 Since we could not find much information in the webpage, let us dig in deeper and check if we can find more directories or web pages.
-For this let us use `GoBuster`.
+For this, let us use `GoBuster`.

 ``` bash
 gobuster dir --url=http://10.10.10.146 --wordlist=/usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php